AWS Data Pipeline

 • storage volumes for the data using EBS volumes

 • ability to span cluster nodes across multiple AZs in the same region, known as zone awareness, for high availability and redundancy.
-Elasticsearch Service automatically distributes the primary and replica shards across instances in different AZs.
+OpenSearch Service automatically distributes the primary and replica shards across instances in different AZs.

 • dedicated master nodes to improve cluster stability

-• data visualization using the Kibana tool
+• data visualization using OpenSearch Dashboards (formerly Kibana)

 • integration with S3, Kinesis, and DynamoDB for loading streaming data